 3. Binary Tree

-A hierarchical data structure in java is unlike linear data structures, a binary tree is a tree data structure, it can have at most two children, called the left child and the right child, and it is implemented using links.
+A hierarchical data structure in java is unlike linear data structures, a binary tree can have at most two children, called the left child and the right child, and it is implemented using links.

 a.
 Representation of Binary Tree